- What We Do

 - Join Us

-In my last previous article on this subject I looked at the role of step-parents and, more importantly, their legal status.
+I have previously looked at the role of step-parents and, more importantly, their legal status in this earlier blog.
 To recap, a step-parent doesn’t typically have any ‘custody’ rights to stepchildren and therefore their powers are limited in respect of their step children.
 I gave the following example of where the legal status of a step parent could be an issue…

 You have recently married your spouse who has two children, Lily and Harry.
 Your spouse is at brownie camp with Lily for a few days leaving you to care for Harry at home.
 Harry is out playing football with his mates at the park.
 You get a visit from a police officer who tells you that Harry has been in a fight and has harmed another boy.
 He is also injured and has been taken to hospital in an ambulance.
 He needs an operation on his broken jaw and the police also want to question him further about his behaviour.
 You cannot get hold of Harry’s mother or his biological father.
 What do you do and more importantly what are you allowed to do?
 The answer lies in whether you have ‘Parental Responsibility’ or not.